Incarnations of the Doctor

 - Action Survivor: Not a Badass Normal, but she's scraped through plenty of dangerous situations with her wits and an Improvised Weapon.

 - Ambiguous Clone Ending: She and her Zygon duplicate both survive the 50th anniversary special, and they agree to keep their mouths shut so as not to confuse the peace talks.
 This raises the interesting question of which Osgood dies in the Series 8 finale.
 The show deliberately does not answer: both Osgoods consider themselves human and Zygon, and because Zygons develop the ability to "hold" a human's bodyprint after the human's death, even the Doctor cannot guess which is which.
-This continues after Bonnie takes Osgood's form; each refuses to reveal which of them is which!
+This continues after Bonnie takes Osgood's form; the duo refuse to reveal whether they're both Zygons or one human and one Zygon.

 - Audience Surrogate: She's essentially a Doctor Who fan who just so happens to exist in the show itself.